 The hits just kept on coming.
 The singer-songwriter had her first number one hit with "Are You Ever Gonna Love Me" and followed that up with "There Goes My Heart Again", which topped out at fourth on the charts.
 Both songs were off her third album, The Blue Rose of Texas, which was her first release on Warner Bros.
 Records.

 Dunn also began partnering up with other country music stars like Kenny Rogers, Joe Diffie, and Michael Martin Murphey.
 By 1990 Dunn had released her fourth album, Heart Full of Love, and scored her second number one hit with the second release from the album, "You Really Had Me Going".

 A greatest hits album followed in 1991, entitled Milestones: Greatest Hits.
 Dunn released a few more albums throughout the 90s (Getting it Dunn, Life and Love and All the Stages, Leave One Bridge Standing) before transitioning from performer to host.
 A former DJ in college, Dunn joined the country music radio station WWWW in Detroit, Michigan as the station's morning show host.
 Then, from 1999 to 2002 Dunn co-hosted Opry Backstage on The Nashville Network.

-Holly Dunn's life came to a sadly early end in 2016 when, on November 14th, she passed away from ovarian cancer in Albuquerque.
-The country singer and painter is buried in Salado Cemetery in Salado, TX at the Dunn family plot.
+Sadly, Holly Dunn's life came to an early end in 2016 when, on November 14th, she passed away from ovarian cancer in Albuquerque.
+The country singer and painter was buried in Salado Cemetery in Salado, TX at the Dunn family plot.

 In remembrance of the country great, these are a few of her classics to enjoy.